the practical kitchen

 Prevent your screen from going dark

-• Once the dough has just about come together, increase the speed of your mixer and knead the dough for 2-4 minutes until it's smooth, supple, and just slightly tacky (but not sticky) to the touch.
-If the dough sticks to the sides of the bowl, dust in more flour 1 TSBP at a time until the dough fully pulls away from the sides.
+• Knead.
+Increase the speed of your mixer to medium-low and knead the dough until it's smooth, supple, and just slightly tacky (but not sticky) to the touch, about 2-4 minutes.
+If the dough is clinging to the sides or bottom of the bowl, dust in more flour 1 tablespoon at a time until the dough fully pulls away from the sides.

-Shape the dough into a ball, place into a lightly greased container, cover, and let rise in a warm spot for 1 hour or until doubled in size.
+• Rise.
+Tuck the dough into a ball, place in a lightly greased bowl (you can use your mixer bowl), cover, and let it rise in a warm spot until doubled in size, about 1 hour.

-• To shape the dough into rounds, gently flatten a piece of dough on a clean, unfloured surface.
-If you're combining multiple pieces of dough, stack the smaller pieces on top of the biggest piece so you can tuck them inside.
+To shape the dough into rounds, gently flatten a piece of dough against the counter.
+If you're combining multiple pieces of dough, stack the smaller pieces on top of the biggest piece to tuck them inside.

-Fold the top of the dough down over the middle, rotate the dough 45° and repeat.
-Keep going all the way around the dough, folding the top edge down over the middle until you have a smooth surface against your counter and the "seam" side facing up.
+Fold all the edges of the dough into the middle so you have a nice smooth, taught surface against the counter and the pinched together "seam" side facing up.

-Flip the dough over so the smooth side faces up.
+Flip the dough over so the smooth side is up.
 Cup your hand gently around it with your pinkie against the counter.
-Slide your hand toward your body to push the dough ball closer to you without rolling it.
+Slide your hand toward your body to pull the dough ball closer to you without rolling it.
 This will increase the surface tension on top of the dough and shape it into an oval.
 Rotate the dough 90° and repeat the sliding motion to turn the oval into a circle.
+Pinch the seam together at the bottom again to finish.

 Repeat with the rest of the dough.
-Cover with a damp paper towel and let rest 10 minutes.
+Cover the dough balls with a damp paper towel and let them rest for 10 minutes.

-• Dust your hands with flour and use your thumb to poke a hole up through the bottom seam of each dough round and out the other side.
+• Shape.
+Dust the bottom of each dough ball with flour and use your thumb to poke a hole through the bottom seam of each dough ball and out the other side.

 Rotate the dough through your hands as you squeeze it to stretch the bagels out.
 You want the dough to stretch, not tear.
 The holes should be fairly large — twice the width of the bagel sides.

-• Arrange the shaped bagels on a silicone mat or parchment lined sheet pan and cover with a damp paper towel.
+Arrange the shaped bagels on a parchment-lined sheet pan and cover with a damp paper towel.
+Refrigerate for 10-30 minutes.

-• Just before the bagels finish proofing in the fridge, fill a large, high-sided skillet about halfway with water (about 8 cups, depending on the size of your skillet).
-Bring it to a low boil on the stove.
+• Prep the water bath.
+While the bagels are in the fridge, fill a large, high-sided saute pan with about 2-3 inches of water.
+Bring it to a low boil or active simmer on the stove.

-In a separate bowl, combine 5 cups cool water with all of the baked baking soda.
+In a separate bowl, combine 5 cups of cool water with the baked baking soda.
 Whisk well to make sure all the baking soda has dissolved.

 Small Batch Turkey and Stuffing Dinner »